BryanTsai168/PaperCrawler/README.md

 ## 2. Introduce
 - The script mainly serves two purposes: firstly, it swiftly fetches today's computer science papers, and secondly, it feeds each of today's papers into GPT for summarization on a per-article basis.
 Additionally, option 1 allows setting a different date, with today being the default.

--After the text is processed by GPT, it will first generate a file named gpt_output.txt in the t_output folder in the same directory.
+- After the text is processed by GPT, it will first generate a file named gpt_output.txt in the t_output folder in the same directory.
 Then it will be converted into a DOCX file.
 You can further convert it to formats like PDF.

 ## 3. Discuss